philippkahr/docs-content/manage-data/ingest/transform-enrich/error-handling.md

 }
 ```

-We can restructure this and include the same values on the processor itself, which results in the document being calculated and the `event.category` being executed.
-We have the global setting, for when any other subsequent processor errors and at the same time the processor specific.
-(The execution of the two set operators in the dissect might not make the most sense).
-For the dissect you might want to add a specific `_tmp.error: dissect_failure` and leveraging `if` conditions further down you can execute certain processors only when the parsing failed.
+We can restructure the pipeline by moving the `on_failure` handling directly into the processor itself.
+This allows the pipeline to continue execution.
+In this case, the `event.category` processor still runs.
+You can also retain the global `on_failure` to handle errors from other processors, while adding processor-specific error handling where needed.

+(While executing two `set` processors within the `dissect` error handler may not always be ideal, it serves as a demonstration.)

+For the `dissect` processor, consider setting a temporary field like `_tmp.error: dissect_failure`.
+You can then use `if` conditions in later processors to execute them only if parsing failed, allowing for more controlled and flexible error handling.

 ```json
 POST _ingest/pipeline/_simulate